Gala Health vs Winona

 The short answer

-Winona takes it: 8.4 vs 7.2, transparency grade B against C, from $54/mo (~$1,068 realistic first year).
+Winona takes it: 8.4 vs 7.2, transparency grade B against C, from $54/mo (~$1,161 realistic first year).
 The edge: $0 consult + product-only pricing + largest HRT-specific review base.
-Gala Health still makes sense for women who want compounded menopause HRT with a price they can see up front, free 50-state shipping, and included messaging, and who accept unnamed clinicians and a compounded (non-FDA-approved) formulary.
+Gala Health still makes sense for women who want compounded menopause HRT with a price they can see up front, free shipping and included messaging, who are fine with one plan covering whichever format they end up on, and who accept unnamed clinicians and a compounded (non-FDA-approved) formulary.

 | Gala Health | Winona | |